baremetal-engine/BareMetal/README.md

 # BareMetal Engine
+_What if you could ship AAA visuals on a toaster?_

 > **Modern GPUs are 95% useless.**
 > Because 95% of what they render is *never seen* by the player.